This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 How to Soften Butter Quickly

-All it takes is a deep glass or pottery cup or jar and a plate.
-Pour boiling water into the cup, then set the butter on the plate, still in its wrapper, so it’s standing upright.
-Pour out the boiling water and set the cup over the butter.
-Wait a few minutes, and voila- softened butter is ready to spread!
+To soften butter quickly, pour boiling water into a cup, then set the butter on a plate, still in its wrapper, so that its standing upright.
+Pour the boiling water out, then set the still hot cup over the butter.
+Wait a few minutes, and the butter will be soft and ready to spread!

 Meat Seasonings